Max Dale Cooper: Research

 Cooper's research focus is the adaptive immune system, particularly T cells and B cells.
 Following Jacques Miller's discovery in 1961 of the immunological role of the thymus, the scientific community believed that there is only one lineage of lymphocytes (the T cells), that produced by the thymus.
 As a pediatrician, Cooper was studying patients of the Wiskott–Aldrich syndrome, who have few lymphocytes but high levels of plasma cells and antibodies, which were thought to derive from T cells.

 Inspired by a report that the bursa of Fabricius (or the bursa) in chickens may be responsible for producing antibodies, he conducted experiments in 1964 on chickens to determine the roles of the thymus and the bursa.
-He removed the thymus or the bursa from chicks, and irradiated them with X-ray to kill lymphocytes that may have been produced earlier by the thymus and bursa.
+He removed the thymus or the bursa from chicks and irradiated them with X-ray to kill lymphocytes that may have been produced earlier by the thymus and bursa.

 The experiments showed irradiated chicks with the bursa removed did not have plasma cells, antibodies, and germinal centers, despite their intact thymus.
-Conversely, irradiated chickens with the thymus removed had low lymphocyte level, but had normal antibodies, plasma cells, and germinal centers.
+Conversely, irradiated chickens with the thymus removed had low lymphocyte levels, but had normal antibodies, plasma cells, and germinal centers.
 The lymphocytes produced by the bursa are known as B cells.

-Again working on chickens, Cooper also made contribution to deducing how B cells produce different types of antibody at different stages of embryonic development, in the sequence of IgM, IgG, and IgA.
+Again working on chickens, Cooper also made a contribution to deducing how B cells produce different types of antibodies at different stages of embryonic development, in the sequence of IgM, IgG, and IgA.
 His experiments indicated a single lineage of B cells switch from IgM to producing other immunoglobulin isotypes, as opposed to multiple B cell subtypes each producing one immunoglobulin isotype.
 This process is known as immunoglobulin class switching.

-Collaborating with John Owen from the UK, Cooper used a series of experiments to determine the mammalian organ equivalent to the bursa, and found that B cells are produced in the liver of fetal mice.
+Collaborating with John Owen from the UK, Cooper used a series of experiments to determine the mammalian organ equivalent to the bursa and found that B cells are produced in the liver of fetal mice.
 Together with independent reports by Pierre Vassalli and Gustav Nossal in 1974 that B cells were produced in the bone marrow of fetal mice, these discoveries show haematopoietic tissues generate B cells in mammals.

 More recently, Cooper studied the adaptive immune system in jawless vertebrates, including lampreys and hagfish.
 Working with Jan Klein, he confirmed these animals have cells functionally similar to mammalian T cells and B cells.
 Cooper's group also found that instead of antibodies, lampreys have a family of immune receptors.
 They named it variable lymphocyte receptor.
-Owing to the unique specificity of these antibody-counterparts and their distinction from human antibodies, they may be used in treating cancers such as multiple myeloma and brain cancer.
+Owing to the unique specificity of these antibody-counterparts and their distinction from human antibodies, they may be used in treating various types of cancer such as multiple myeloma and brain cancer.